Baseball Fan Mistakes I Used To Make

 Knowing what I know now, I suppose it’s a testament to how much of a baseball fan I am that I enjoyed the games anyway.
 Dad taught me well.

 But it’s so much better now that I know what I’m doing.
-And I can always refer to one of these.
+That’s why I’ve shared the tips I’ve learned!

 Want to save money on baseball tickets, parking and everything else?